ConcreteConcrete Bags Calculator

 4" thick

 Right at the bags-vs-truck threshold.
-If your supplier has a short-load fee under $100, ready-mix saves 3 hours of mixing.
+If the short-load fee is reasonable, ready-mix saves a long mixing session.

 Important Disclaimer